-I officially launched my creative practice in 2017 after teaching for 5 years.
-I loved the creative process and making art, so I decided to go out on my own and make the dream a reality.
+I officially launched my creative practice in 2017 after teaching elementary art.
+I love the creative process and making art, so I decided to go out on my own and make the dream a reality.
 I still wake up every morning, slowly drink my cup of coffee and meander into the studio to create.
 Being a woman/mother, running a small business brings so much joy to my life.
 I connect and collaborate with so many people on a daily basis.
-I have discovered what works and what doesn't.
 There is never a dull moment being a creative entrepreneur.

-My work has been shown in several galleries including Art House Charlotte (Charlotte, NC), The Scouted Studio (Charlotte, NC), Four Seasons Gallery (Homewood, AL), Sarah Gormley Gallery (Colunbus, OH), Anne Irwin Fine Art (Atlanta, GA), and many local shops in Tampa, FL (MarketPlace Interiors, Four Corners Framing, Tampa Bay Interiors, Cielo Spa and Sketch Art Studio).
-I have the honor of being self-represented directly from my studio as well as partnering with well-aligned brands to create beautiful products.
+My work has been shown in several galleries including Art House Charlotte (Charlotte, NC), The Scouted Studio (Charlotte, NC), Four Seasons Gallery (Homewood, AL), Sarah Gormley Gallery (Columbus, OH), Anne Irwin Fine Art (Atlanta, GA), and many local shops in Tampa, FL (MarketPlace Interiors, Four Corners Framing, Tampa Bay Interiors, Cielo Spa and Sketch Art Studio).
+I have the honor of being self-represented directly from my studio as well as partnering with well-aligned national home decor stores as well as HGTV.

 Favorite place to run away to...